Frequently Asked Questions (FAQ)

 Qualifications for Board of Directors

-Please note: Directors’ family members* are not eligible to receive awards during the term served.
-Current award recipients are not eligible to serve on the board, however past TCF Recipients are highly encouraged to apply.
+Note: Directors’ family members* are not eligible to receive awards during the term served.
+In addition, current award recipients are not eligible to serve on the board; however, past TCF recipients are highly encouraged to apply.

 Selection Process

 If TCF is not actively seeking board members, applications are accepted at any time and will be reviewed should an opening occur.
-All resumes and applications for the Board Applicant Pool will be kept on file for one (1) year from the date of submission.
+All resumes and applications for the board applicant pool will be kept on file for one year from the submission date.

-When a board seat becomes available, The CIRI Foundation Board of Directors’ Development Committee will review the board pool resumes and arrange for telephone or in-person interviews with qualified candidates as appropriate.
+When a board seat becomes available, The CIRI Foundation Board of Directors Development Committee will review the board pool resumes and arrange a telephone or in-person interviews with qualified candidates as appropriate.

 Interested board pool candidates may apply by sending their current resume and completed application to The CIRI Foundation, Attn: Development Committee, 3201 C Street, Suite 506, Anchorage, AK 99503.

-For additional information please contact The CIRI Foundation.
+For more information, please contact The CIRI Foundation.

-Family members of any sitting board member include only his/her spouse, ancestors, children, grandchildren, great-grandchildren, and the spouses of children, grandchildren, and great-grandchildren.
+*Disqualified family members defined – Family members of any sitting board member include only their spouse, ancestors, children, grandchildren, great-grandchildren, and the spouses of children, grandchildren, and great-grandchildren.

 Does TCF provide business loans or grants